Five Things I’m Learning about Marriage with Chronic Illness

 And we’re learning to celebrate – even in the struggle.

-Cindee Snider Re is wife of nearly 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and tea.
+Cindee Snider Re is wife of 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and tea.
 Cindee and four of her five kids have Ehlers-Danlos, dysautonomia and myriad co-existing conditions.

 Radical hope.
 Compassionate change.
 Equipping those affected by chronic physical and mental illness through community and education rooted in Jesus Christ.